How to Manage Sciatica During Pregnancy

 MANAGING THE PAIN

 Exercises like squats and various stretches are the primary treatment recommended to help pregnant women manage sciatica.
 In case of a complicated pregnancy, or if you don’t feel up for exercising, a known drug-free pain-relief method is kinesiology taping.
+See article: Kinesiology Taping for Pregnancy to know more on how Pregnancy Spider can help you manage Sciatica.

 Normally, using kinesiology tapes would require an expensive visit to a chiropractor but SpiderTech’s tapes are precut and come with instructions for easy application.
 All you have to do is peel and stick them on.